-Is sugar bad for health?
+Too much sugar is bad for health

 Sugar consumption has dramatically increased in last decades.
 It’s everywhere.
 Most processed and packaged foods contain some type of sugar.
 Excessive sugar intake has been linked to obesity, type 2 diabetes, metabolic syndrome, inflammatory diseases, and cardiovascular disease.